hussainweb/README/README.md

 Over the years, I have also grown into a different and important role of mentoring my team and helping them achieve their goals.
 Through effective mentoring, I have helped transform people into high performing individuals who are happy with what they do.
 I firmly believe that a happy team is a productive team.

+### My work

+Most recently, I help my organisation by leading the Drupal Service Area.
+This is a new experience for me and I am hoping to learn deliver the best experience to my team and our customers.
+It is a multi-faceted role and I am hoping to do justice to my team.

 I enjoy meetups, not just tech related, but anything that catches my interest.
 I frequent meetup groups related to DevOps, Machine Learning, Data Science, and more.
-I also help organise [Drupal meetups](https://www.meetup.com/drupalbangalore/) and camps in my city of Bangalore.
+I used to help organise [Drupal meetups](https://www.meetup.com/drupalbangalore/) and camps when I lived in Bangalore.
+I am hoping to do the same in the Greater Toronto region now.
 I am an avid listener of various podcasts and even co-hosted a podcast for a time.

+### My pursuits

 I love travelling and have been able to travel to various countries while attending and speaking at conferences.
 I have presented a talk at every DrupalCon and almost every DrupalCamp I have attended.
 I have also presented talks remotely to distributed audiences and at several meetups.